Smile first

 her family.
 “We went to Argentina and that was so

-much fun!"
 Like many preteens she enjoys socializing

 with friends.
 “My family is funny and jokes around a lot,”